gtri/rapid-modeling-tools/README.md

 - With MagicDraw open locate the **Tools** menu
 - Select `Tools > Macros > Organize Macros`
+- Select the `New` button to create a new macro.
+This will open the `Macro Information` dialog box.
 - In the `Macro Information` dialog box, enter the following information:
   - `Name`: Player Piano
   - `Macro Language`: Groovy